ManchesterMachineMakers/inkwell/index.md

 ### Responsive
 All elements should be responsive.
-If you see anything not on the following list that isn't responsive, please [open an issue](https://github.com/ManchesterMachineMakers/inkwell/issues).
+If you see anything not on the following list that isn't responsive, please [open an issue](https://github.com/aleksrutins/inkwell/issues).
 #### Items To Be Implemented
-- _None that I know of_
+- Sidebar

 ### Modern Code Styling
 ```js